Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

-The proof is given in \cref{app:PF1C_pert}.
-Setting $c=1/12$ removes the second term in this equation.
-Therefore, we have a corrected PF1 as
+The proof is given in \cref{apx:proofs}.
+Setting $c_2=1/12$ removes the second term here, and we obtain the CPF1

-This corrected PF1 is useful in simulating perturbed systems.
-In particular, for Hamiltonians of the form $H=A+\alpha B$ with $\alpha\ll 1$, the error term would be $\order{\alpha^2\lambda^3}$.
-That is to say, that~$\alpha$ would be another parameter that can be used to reduce the approximation error.
-We defer the discussion of correctors for perturbed systems to \cref{subsec:pert_sys}.
+This CPF1 is particularly useful for simulating perturbed systems with Hamiltonian $H=A+\alpha B$ ($\alpha\ll 1$), as its error scales as $\order{\alpha^2|\lambda|^3}$.
+With this CPF, $\alpha$ now serves as a parameter that can be used to reduce the approximation error.
+We defer a more detailed discussion of correctors for perturbed systems to~\cref{subsec:pert_sys}.